aetienne93/assignment-05/README.md

    - The second line adds small black circles for all station locations.
    - The third line adds red circles for all higher elevation stations.
    - use the command `gv SoilMoistureStations.ps &` to view the figure.
 Note that you can leave it running and use the "reload" button as you complete the next steps.
-   - Make the following changes to the code I gave you:
+   - Make the following changes to the code I gave you (use the links I provided to the on-line help pages, or the command plus `--help` to access local information; the `man` command does not work for the gmt module maintained by ITaP):
      - Fill the lakes with the color "blue".
      - Draw coastlines and political boundaries with the higher resolution database.
      - Make the symbol for the higher elevation stations smaller, so that you can see the underlying black circle.